yuyuz/FLASH/README.md

 **2. Install Miniconda**

-To avoid a variety of potential problems in environment settings, we highly recommend to use Miniconda.
+To avoid a variety of potential problems in environment settings, we highly recommend to use Miniconda (Python 2.7).

 If you are using 64-bit Linux system (recommended):
 ```bash